bioinf/Sibelia/SIBELIA.md

 	--allstages

-Files "blocks_coordsN.txt" will contain their coordinates, where N is the number of stage.
+Files "blocks_coordsN.(txt|gff)" will contain their coordinates, where N is the number of stage.
 Zero corresponds to blocks obtained without any simplification.

 Boundaries correction